stateflow-dev/adaptive-runtime/README.md

 run_api_test_case(...)
 ```

 The watchdog still performs API monitoring.
-Adaptive Runtime does not replace it â€” it provides runtime intelligence *around* it.
+Adaptive Runtime does not replace it — it provides runtime intelligence *around* it.

 ```
 Your Application
-        â”‚
+        │
-        â–¼
+        ▼
 Adaptive Runtime
-        â”‚
+        │
- â”œâ”€ Context Engine
+ ├─ Context Engine
- â”œâ”€ Confidence Engine
+ ├─ Confidence Engine
- â”œâ”€ Decision Engine
+ ├─ Decision Engine
- â”œâ”€ State Engine
+ ├─ State Engine
- â””â”€ Recovery Engine
+ └─ Recovery Engine
-        â”‚
+        │
-        â–¼
+        ▼
 Runtime Actions
 ```

-What it adds â€” without touching your application logic:
+What it adds — without touching your application logic:

-- **Contextual awareness** â€” understands the operating environment
+- **Contextual awareness** — understands the operating environment
-- **Confidence scoring** â€” knows how certain a decision is before acting
+- **Confidence scoring** — knows how certain a decision is before acting
-- **State persistence** â€” remembers across restarts and crashes
+- **State persistence** — remembers across restarts and crashes
-- **Recovery workflows** â€” restores from checkpoints automatically
+- **Recovery workflows** — restores from checkpoints automatically
-- **Runtime observability** â€” structured metrics and logging built-in
+- **Runtime observability** — structured metrics and logging built-in

 ---